jupyter-notebooks/jupyter-notebooks/README.md

 as well as populate the `Start in:` field to the project directory to to launch `jupyter lab` in one click.

+## Additional notes

+It is assumed the server will be run on the same machine that launched it so a default password has been configured set to "password".
+This was chosen for maximum compatibility for external plugins and ease of use, but can be changed in the configuration files as necessary.